 A defense attorney of own choice has to be appointed with a formal declaration of the defendant during the arrest, or hearing at court, or in jail ("ufficio matricola") or with a written power of attorney; close relatives can appoint a lawyer as well, but the family member who signs the power of attorney has to give evidence of the kinship with the defendant (marriage certificate, ..).

 How to choose an Italian extradition lawyer?

 Under Italian rules, there are no formal lists or verified titles: even the lists of consulates often do only collect defense attorneys who may speak a foreign language, but without any assessment of competence.

-We strongly advise to check che competence of the possibile defense attorney: Italian ethic rules do not permit to list the names of clients, but it could be a good start
+Since processional misconduct of the appointed lawyer do irreparably impair the rights of the defendant it is strongly advisable to check che competence of the possibile defense attorney: Italian ethic rules do not permit to list the names of clients, but it could be a good start

 - checking the lawyer's bio,